-A project can be everything from a new greenfield facility to rebuild of an existing ventilation system.
-But when you start a new project – no matter the size – it can be difficult to maneuver from the early sketch phase to handover through endless possibilities to end up with a sustainable project.
-In the pharma industry, GMP is always the main driver and it is thus important to put focus on sustainability from the beginning to find the best integrated solutions.
+Whether it's a greenfield facility or rebuilding a ventilation system - it can be difficult to maneuver through endless possibilities and end up with a sustainable project.
+In the pharma industry, GMP is always the main driver and it is thus important to focus on sustainability from the beginning to find the best integrated solutions.

-Building a truly sustainable business is not easy but working with sustainability presents just as many opportunities as it does challenges.
-Sustainability is not about making things more difficult – it is a way of thinking and behaving which ensures that facilities are designed and built for the future.
+Building a truly sustainable business is not easy - but working with sustainability presents as many opportunities as it does challenges.
+Indeed, sustainability is not about making things more difficult – it should be seen as a way of thinking and behaving to ensure facilities are designed and built for the future.

-Implementing sustainability solutions effectively in a project requires a structured approach that ensures continuous progress.
-The simple four-step model below is a helpful tool to guide the process of integrating sustainability measures.
+The simple four-step model, illustrated and explained below, is a helpful tool to guide the process of integrating sustainability measures.

 1. Setting up requirements

-You should also consider, if the project should aim for a sustainable certification system (e.g. LEED, BREEAM or DGNB) and which award you want to strive for (silver, gold, platinum).
-A sustainability certification can ease the process of setting up of requirements, since point system and requirements are already defined.
+You should also consider if the project should aim for a sustainable certification system (e.g. LEED, BREEAM or DGNB) and which award you want to strive for (silver, gold, or platinum).
+A sustainability certification can ease the process of setting up requirements, since the point system and requirements are already defined.

 2. Idea generation

-Depending on scope, size and character of the project, different approaches can help the idea generation.
-In smaller projects, the idea generation is often made more decentralized, whereas in larger projects, where many stakeholders and professional disciplines are involved, a workshop-based approach is typically the most rewarding method.
+Depending on the scope, size and character of your project, different approaches can help generate ideas.
+In smaller projects, idea generation can often be decentralized.
+However, in larger projects that involve multiple stakeholders and professional disciplines, a workshop-based approach is typically the most rewarding method.

 3. Evaluation and prioritization

-With a catalog overflowing with ideas, it is now time to do the first cleanup by categorizing each idea with a green, yellow or red label:
+With a catalogue overflowing with ideas, it is now time to do the first cleanup.
+This is done by categorizing each idea with a green, yellow or red label:

 - Green: “Implemented” or “must be implemented”